omoju/IntroCSExperiencePrediction/Readme.md

 In answering the central research questions concerning this study, an in-depth examination of the UC Berkeley course titled *The Beauty and Joy of Computing* was presented benchmarked against the UC Berkeley course titled *The Structure and Interpretation of Computer Programs.*

-In the course of investigating the questions, the following data science projects were carried out:
+In the course of investigating these questions, the following data science projects were carried out:
 - [investigatingWhyURMsChooseCS](https://github.com/omoju/investigatingWhyURMsChooseCS)
 - [analyzingInterviewText](https://github.com/omoju/AnalyzingInterviewText)
 - [hiphopathy](https://github.com/omoju/hiphopathy)

-In addition to the previous work done, this project adds a predictive model for understanding the dynamics of gender in intro CS at Berkeley for the years 2014 through 2015.
+In addition to the previous work done, this project adds a predictive model for understanding the dynamics of gender in intro CS at Berkeley for years 2014 through 2015.

 ## Analysis